vedantlohan247/pwn.college_vedant/hello_hacker.md

 ## What I learned
-I learned that shell store the history of all of your previously used commands and you can access them using the up or down keys.
+I learned that shell stores the history of all of your previously used commands and you can access them using the up or down arrow keys.
 This saves time for you because you don't have to type in the same command again and again.

 ## References
 https://www.youtube.com/watch?v=g_85EVO3IC0&list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC